 To find a vaccine:

-- Walk in or schedule an appointment through Minnesota’s Community Vaccination Programs at Roy Wilkins (downtown St. Paul), Mall of America (Bloomington), Lino Lakes or Oakdale.
+- Walk in or schedule an appointment through Minnesota’s Community Vaccination Programs at Mall of America (Bloomington) or MSP Terminal 2.
 You can also get connected to a vaccine through Minnesota’s Vaccine Connector.

 - Check the Ramsey County COVID-19 Vaccine website for community and mobile clinics in and near St. Paul.

 - Contact your child’s primary health care provider, local public health or a local pharmacy.

 - Use the Vaccine Locator Map to find vaccine locations near you.

 Call the Minnesota Department of Health COVID-19 Public Hotline at 833-431-2053 or Ramsey County Public Health at 651-266-1190 for language assistance, questions, and to find an appointment near you.

 Español: Recursos de Vacunas Para Estudiantes de SPPS

 Hmoob: Kev Txhaj Tshuaj Tiv Thaiv Rau SPPS Cov Tub Ntxhais Kawm Ntawv